raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/submission-state-machine.md

 - Log every transition with correlation IDs (data_file_id, reparse_id) and optional audit trail.
 - Feature flag initial enforcement to allow rollback.
 - Provide a migration to set a default state for existing `DataFile` rows.
+- Add a periodic watchdog (management command or Celery beat task) that checks active files against per-state SLA thresholds and moves them to `stuck` (or `ingest_failed` if policy dictates), emitting an alert/log when this happens.

 ## Implementation Tickets (small, incremental)
 1. **Add state enum + migration**